Ehinmetan/MARKETING-CAMPAIGN-PERFORMANCE-ANALYSIS-USING-SQL/README.md

 ![2 sqlPicture](https://github.com/user-attachments/assets/c6df4299-324f-4f69-b000-db91a63c8752)

+ **Key Findings**: The total impressions analysis showed that campaigns varied widely in their reach, with some significantly outperforming others in terms of visibility.

 - **Campaign with the Highest ROI**: This analysis identifies the campaign with the highest return on investment (ROI).
 It provides insights into which campaign delivered the most value relative to its cost.

   ![2](https://github.com/user-attachments/assets/8daef720-eac4-4a97-abab-0bd1988b5e0a)